Booking Terms & Conditions

 - If any event or incident regarding children, young people and/or vulnerable adults raises your concern during your time at Tŷ Newydd, please report to the Head of Tŷ Newydd immediately.

 Privacy and data

-- Your personal information, including full name, address, phone number, email address, address and any dietary requirements is kept on file by Literature Wales.
+- Your personal information, including full name, address, phone number, email address, address and any dietary requirements is kept on file by Literature Wales for contractual purposes.

 - No credit/debit card information is stored by Literature Wales